JHESSLER11/README-Generator-For-Professionals/README.md

   - [Contact information](#Contact-information)

   ## Instillation Requirements
   node.js and npm i

   ## Instructions of use
-  Project can be used by anyone looking to make a good README
+  Project can be used by anyone looking to make a good README.

   ## License
   MIT

   ## How to Contribute
   Contributions can be done by forking the project.

   ## Test
-  no testing is needed for this project.
+  No testing is needed for this project.

   ## Contact Information
   For any questions regarding this project please contact me at the following email: jhessler11@gmail.com